Environmentally Aware Business Travel and Fuel Usage

 We work together with external partners on the use of rental and company cars.
 These partners provide us with regular information on vehicle fleet usage and evaluate fuel cards, enabling us to monitor trends in fuel consumption and associated greenhouse gas and carbon emissions.
 Air travel is organized by travel agents who also provide us with regular information on carbon emissions, among other things.
 German rail network operator Deutsche Bahn supplies us with an annual client environmental data report (“Umweltbilanz”).
 This quantifies the carbon emissions that our employees have avoided by traveling by rail as opposed to by car.
 In 2020, e.g., this amounted to over 280 tonnes of CO2 (2019: over 800 tonnes).
 The substantial year-on-year savings of approximately 520 tonnes of carbon emissions are associated with the slump in overall travel resulting from the COVID-19 pandemic.

 Our employees traveled more than 19.10 million kilometers in the 2020 reporting period (2019: 37.70(1) million kilometers; 2018: 40.19(1) million kilometers), generating 3,580.44 tonnes of carbon emissions (2019: 6,260.43(1) tonnes; 2018: 6,786.11 tonnes).
 The following tables provide a detailed breakdown of the Group’s travel activity.
 Data capture was expanded and enhanced in many areas in 2019, which resulted in an increase in the figures for that year.

 (1) Figure adjusted retrospectively in the 2020 reporting period.

 Passenger kilometers (pkm) for long-distance travel

 CO2 equivalents from long-distance travel in tonnes (Scope 3)

-Pkm for short-distance travel
+Pkm for local travel